iagoleal/iagoleal.github.io/content/posts/cuts.md

 This last definition may, at first, seem to be too restrictive.
 Perhaps even more than requiring differentiability.
-There is a small, trick, however, that lets us write any function as an optimal value function:
+There is a small trick, however, that lets us write any function as an optimal value function:

 $$